SasView/sasview/src/sas/qtgui/Calculators/media/gsc_ex_magnetic_cylinder.rst

 In this example we will use an SLD file describing a single solid cylinder, with both nuclear and magnetic scattering length densities (SLDs).
-The mag. cylinder SLD file be found in the test folder for coordinate data.
+The mag. cylinder SLD file can be found in the test folder for coordinate data.
 We will then use the calculator to create scattering intensity patterns for both a non-magnetised and magnetised cylinder.